-We accept applications from ventures at any stage of development, ranging from an idea, early stage prototype development, launched product/service to those ventures generating revenue.
+We accept applications from ventures at any stage of development, ranging from a validated idea, early stage prototype development, launched product/service to those ventures generating revenue.

 The best predictor of success if something we refer to as ‘founder/market fit’: i.e. founders who have deep experience in and/or enthusiasm for the problem they’re trying to solve.